Clause 94 - Money laundering: defence where overseas conduct is legal under local law

 For example, someone importing into Scotland and making a profit from bourbon whisky that had not been made in compliance with the various pieces of whisky legislation in Scotland, would, as I understand the Proceeds of Crime Act, fall into the category of being a money launderer and making a profit that could be seized.
 Clearly, that was not what Parliament intended.

-I therefore welcome clause 94, which, as I understand it, is there to make it crystal clear that someone who carries out an activity that may be relevant criminal conduct in the United Kingdom but is not relevant conduct in the country in which it was carried out cannot fall into the category of money laundering.
+I therefore welcome Clause 94, which, as I understand it, is there to make it crystal clear that someone who carries out an activity that may be relevant criminal conduct in the United Kingdom but is not relevant conduct in the country in which it was carried out cannot fall into the category of money laundering.
 However, I was concerned that after the words

-''is not unlawful under the criminal law of that country or territory'',
+''is not unlawful under the criminal law of that country or territory'', the clause did not contain the words in my amendment,

 ''at the time it occurred''.